 These muffins also freeze really well, and they’re great to have around when you need something grab-and-go.
 They only thing with taking them straight out of the freezer is they do loose the crispness factor in the tops.
 You can also get that back by gently reheating them in the oven.
 But it’s a small price to pay to have something so tasty, ready-to-go at a moments notice.

-First up, the batter is on the looser side, just slightly thicker than cake batter normally is.
+First up mix the dry ingredients before adding the wet ingredients.
+The batter is on the looser side, just slightly thicker than cake batter normally is.

 Then you portion them out evenly into a lined muffin tin and…